Ah, Florida. The land of sun tans, perfect bodies, and…extreme heat.

 Should you get a spray foam roof in Florida?

-1. Spray foam roofs have the greatest energy savings of any roofing system
+1. Spray foam roofs have the most significant energy savings of any roofing system

-Anyone who is either from Florida or as been to Florida knows that the state can get hot!
+Anyone from Florida or who has been to Florida knows that the state can get hot!

 In fact, Florida is one of the three states with the highest average temperatures during the summer.